Bilal-XQ/KhadmaAI/README.md

 # KhadmaAI

+🚧 **Project Status**
+This project is not completed.
+KhadmaAI is an MVP (Minimum Viable Product) that I developed during the **ENSET Hackathon 2025**.
+It serves as a prototype and is not intended for production use.

 > **KhadmaAI** is a cutting-edge platform powered by AI, designed to streamline and enhance your services.
 This repository contains the codebase for the KhadmaAI project, primarily written in TypeScript.

 ---